 6. Ask how you can serve others.

 When I worked at a bank, my friends with executive jobs could afford luxuries, yet they rarely smiled and often complained about not having enough time to spend with loved ones.
 I knew then that exchanging time for money was not for me.
 When my now business partner, Lewis Mocker, introduced me to day trading, I became obsessed with mastering it because of the lifestyle it would provide.
 Although I quickly became successful, something was missing — a feeling of contribution.

 If you reach this point, ask yourself how you can serve others.
 Without a doubt, I know I’m here on Earth to be a motivator and guide for those who, like me, refuse to settle for less than they deserve.
 Pay attention to what truly inspires you.
 What gives you a deep sense of fulfillment and purpose?
 What makes you feel alive?
-Build a life around serving others in areas that you truly value. —Amy Sangster, co-founder of Infinite Prosperity; learn to invest, trade, and build wealth with Infinite Prosperity’s free lessons
+Build a life around serving others in areas that you truly value. —Amy Sangster, high performance coach and co-founder of Infinite Prosperity; follow Amy on Instagram

 7. Do what excites you.

 I played with metal construction sets as a kid.
 I’d imagine some new machine, then try to build it.
 When I got the result I wanted after many iterations, I was incredibly excited.
 Imagination and delivery became my motivation.
 As an adult, I applied this approach to programming and products by creating complex algorithms to solve tasks.
 After days of hard work, I was extremely happy when it worked.
 I realized this engineering approach drives me.